-- Most MSP business plan templates focus you on doing rather than building a business
+- Most MSP business plan templates focus you on doing work rather than building a business

 - What you need as an MSP owner